radiantlogic-v8/documentation-new/documentation/installation/configure-sdc-client.md

 ---
-title: Configure
+title: Configure Secure Data Connector Client to run in Proxy environment.
+Deploy the Secure Data Connector Client.
-description:
+description: Configure the secure data connector client to run in proxy environment.
+Learn how to deploy the Secure Data Connector client in your on-premise or private cloud environment.
 ---

 # Run the Secure Data Connector Client under Proxy Network Setup

 Once a secure data connector has been created in Environment Operations Center, the client must be deployed on your local system before you can establish a connection.
-The default guideline on system requirements and steps to deploy a data connector client on a Windows, Linux, or Docker system are available in [deploy a secure data connector client](deploy-sdc-client.md) guide.
+The default guideline on system requirements and steps to deploy a data connector client on a Windows, Linux, or Docker system are available in [deploy a secure data connector client](#system-requirements) guide.

 This guide covers the **additional steps** needed for running the client in a proxy network setup.